certtools/intelmq/intelmq/bots/parsers/shadowserver/README.md

   does not exist.
 If there's no mapping to an intelmq field, you can give a tuple of showserver key and conversion function or not mention it at all.
   In both cases, the data will be added to extra.
-- `additional_fields`: A dictionary with a static mapping of field name to data, e.g. to set classifications or protocols.
+- `constand_fields`: A dictionary with a static mapping of field name to data, e.g. to set classifications or protocols.

 The tuples can be of following format: